-The Falling Creek Ranch, located just 30 minutes west of Chetwynd City, British Columbia.
+Welcome to the Falling Creek Ranch.
+Located just 30 minutes west of Chetwynd City, BC.

-This Chetwynd property offers all the attributes appreciated by Land Investors, Ranchers and Wildlife enthusiasts alike.
+This property offers all the attributes appreciated by Land Investors, Ranchers and Wildlife enthusiasts alike.

 Several older cabins and buildings sites make it hard to choose the right spot for your Timber King Log Home.

 This listing is without any question a Trophy Property for every wildlife and outdoor enthusiasts.

 Pristine on every square foot.
 Clean, Clear and remote with great highway access.

 Should you dream about a private paradise, here it is!

 Chetwynd is a district municipality located in the foothills of the Rocky Mountains in northeastern British Columbia, Canada.
 Situated on an ancient floodplain, it is the first town eastbound travelers encounter after emerging from the Rockies along Highway 97 and acts as the gateway to the Peace River Country.
 The town developed during the construction of infrastructure through the Rocky Mountains in the 1950s and was used as a transshipment point during the construction of hydroelectric dams in the 1960s and 1970s and the new town of Tumbler Ridge in the early 1980s.
 Home to approximately 2,600 residents, the population has increased and is significantly younger than the provincial average.

 Once known as Little Prairie, the community adopted its current name in honor of provincial politician Ralph L.T.
 Chetwynd, just before its incorporation in 1962.
 The 64-square-kilometre (25 sq mi) municipality consists of the town, a community forest, and four exclave properties.
 Chetwynd has dozens of chainsaw carvings displayed throughout town as public art.
 It is home to a Northern Lights College campus.
 Nearby, there are four provincial parks, two lakes, and several recreational trails.